 - Speed and agility: Through an integration-ready and migration-friendly approach, as well as a solution that acts as an extension of an existing business logic, businesses can adapt and scale fast to be able to connect with audiences where and when they want.
 The Brightspot platform is designed to grow with content businesses—it scales as you scale.
 And unlike WordPress, Brightspot offers a headless CMS, which provides flexibility for content management and fast, fluid content delivery to any front end.

 Which CMS solution is right for you ultimately depends on your organization’s needs and long-term goals.
 Some businesses, like Televisa, have made the switch from WordPress to Brightspot to streamline their operations and achieve greater flexibility for their business needs.
 In 2017, Televisa moved from WordPress to Brightspot after working across nine disparate WordPress instances, which previously left them unable to publish in real time and created significant overhead.
-Now, with Brightspot, eight of Televisa’s websites are headless and can all be operated from one Content Business Platform.
+Now, with Brightspot, eight of Televisa’s websites are headless and can all be operated from one CMS.

 Organizations across all industries are digitally transforming, including marketing and publishing companies—and to do so successfully, they need the right CMS that will meet their evolving needs.
 WordPress does some things well, and will work if you’re looking to manage a single site and design, but a one-size-fits-all platform won’t cut it anymore for everyone in today’s rapidly changing landscape.
 For businesses building to scale and for the future, they need one complete solution that is easy to use, customizable, fast and scalable.